mariasy-bird/mastofm-bot/README.md

 # mastofm-bot
 A small Go daemon for scraping the most recent track posted on a given Last.FM account, and posting it to a Mastodon feed.

-This is an early-stage personal project, built to teach myself Go.
-Not feature-complete.

 ## Features
 - Queries Last.fm for the most recent track of a specified user
 - Maintains a persisted timestamp to deduplicate postings
-- Formats and posts "Now listening:" updates to a Mastodon account, with album art.
+- Formats and posts "Now listening:" updates to a Mastodon account, with album art and (simple) alt-text
 - Outputs journal entries, designed to run as a "set it and forget it" systemd service

 ---